Gusto-API/api.gusto.dev/README.md

 You need write access on both https://gusto.stoplight.io and the https://github.com/Gusto-API/api.gusto.dev repo.

-You can ask for access in the App Dev and Discovery channel: #pie-app-developer-and-discovery
+You can ask for access in the PIE Hire channel: #pie-hire